MrHaJu/Code-Institute-Projekt-4-Django-horseplaner/README.md

 #### Details Page

-on details page you can see a Image of the horse, it's name and when the post was made aswell as who posted beneeth you can see the Breed/Race, birthyear of the horse and if it's a Dressage, Jumping, cutting, pleasure or trail horse. the Last is a blog image
+on the details page, you can see an Image of the horse, its name, and when the post was made as well as who posted beneath you can see the Breed/Race, birth year of the horse, and if it's a Dressage, Jumping, cutting, pleasure, or trail horse.
+The last is a blog image

 ![Header](https://res.cloudinary.com/db6t1xmmn/image/upload/v1698220101/readme/lcvl44qkjr6nksmacidf.png)

-In the admin panel you have a text input field which in my case is used as a food plan
+In the admin panel, you have a text input field which in my case is used as a food plan

 ![Content field / Food Plan](https://res.cloudinary.com/db6t1xmmn/image/upload/v1698220137/readme/h3j5hcjqjoouwkdmfsrn.png)